templated-ui/npm-menu/src/README.md

 }
 ```

-With **script-launcher** you have the benefits of using variables, script references and many more features, so you can make the above example easier to maintain:
+With **npm-menu** you have the benefits of using variables, script references and many more features, so you can make the above example easier to maintain:
 ``` JSON
 // Example using Script Launcher //
 {